 - Send a distress call for assistance in case of an accident

-- Request another group to call 911 to mount an organized rescue if 911 can’t be reached directly
+- Request another group to call 911 or mount an organized rescue if 911 can’t be reached directly

-- Communication between partners as they travel in complex (example, between zones of relative safety)
+- Communication between partners as they travel in complex terrain (example, between zones of relative safety)